allengaller/allengaller.github.io/topic/cncf/etcd/etcd.md

 etcd is open source, available on GitHub, and backed by the Cloud Native Computing Foundation.

-## 主要应用场景
+## main usage

-1. 服务发现
+* 服务发现
-2. 集群监控
+* 集群监控
-3. 负载均衡
+* 负载均衡
-4. 消息发布与订阅
+* 消息发布与订阅
-5. 分布式通知与协调
+* 分布式通知与协调
-6. 分布式锁与竞选
+* 分布式锁与竞选
-7. 分布式队列
+* 分布式队列

 ## Tools (3.3.12)

-etcdctl - A command line client for etcd etcd-backup - A powerful command line utility for dumping/restoring etcd - Supports v2 etcd-dump - Command line utility for dumping/restoring etcd. etcd-fs - FUSE filesystem for etcd etcddir - Realtime sync etcd and local directory.
-Work with windows and linux. etcd-browser - A web-based key/value editor for etcd using AngularJS etcd-lock - Master election & distributed r/w lock implementation using etcd - Supports v2 etcd-console - A web-base key/value editor for etcd using PHP etcd-viewer - An etcd key-value store editor/viewer written in Java etcdtool - Export/Import/Edit etcd directory as JSON/YAML/TOML and Validate directory using JSON schema etcd-rest - Create generic REST API in Go using etcd as a backend with validation using JSON schema etcdsh - A command line client with support of command history and tab completion.
-Supports v2 etcdloadtest - A command line load test client for etcd version 3.0 and above. lucas - A web-based key-value viewer for kubernetes etcd3.0+ cluster.
+* etcdctl - A command line client for etcd
+* etcd-backup - A powerful command line utility for dumping/restoring etcd - Supports v2
+* etcd-dump - Command line utility for dumping/restoring etcd.
+* etcd-fs - FUSE filesystem for etcd
+* etcddir - Realtime sync etcd and local directory.
+Work with windows and linux.
+* etcd-browser - A web-based key/value editor for etcd using AngularJS
+* etcd-lock - Master election & distributed r/w lock implementation using etcd - Supports v2
+* etcd-console - A web-base key/value editor for etcd using PHP
+* etcd-viewer - An etcd key-value store editor/viewer written in Java
+* etcdtool - Export/Import/Edit etcd directory as JSON/YAML/TOML and Validate directory using JSON schema
+* etcd-rest - Create generic REST API in Go using etcd as a backend with validation using JSON schema
+* etcdsh - A command line client with support of command history and tab completion.
+Supports v2
+* etcdloadtest - A command line load test client for etcd version 3.0 and above.
+* lucas - A web-based key-value viewer for kubernetes etcd3.0+ cluster.